IamShubhamGupto/I2CSV/README.md

 ### Contribution
 #### Pre-commit
-We use [pre-commit](https://pre-commit.com/) to keep the notebooks clean.
+I use [pre-commit](https://pre-commit.com/) to keep the notebooks clean.
 In order to use pre-commit, run the following command in the repo top-level directory:
 The pre commit